 My schedule was busy from the outset and I was still reading through my Friday morning paper and making last minute edits at 4 a.m. on the day I was due to give my paper.
 I spoke about Harry Potter and the Quest for Family: Heteronormativity and Homonormativity in Canon and Fanon.
 If heteronormativity is the persistence of the world view that promotes heterosexuality as the normal or preferred sexual orientation, Harry Potter is essentially that.
 Although I would argue there is a raft of queer potential in the series (the wizarding world in and of itself being inherently queer) that potential is ultimately unrealised.
 The post-canon interviews and Pottermore character expositions shut down any possibility for literal queering in every instance, with the one exception of Dumbledore who is not the most identifiable character for a young readership.
 I also looked at homonormativity and whether fanworks demonstrate an appreciation of or perpetuate the privilege which exists in queer communities and how that intersects with other kinds of privilege such as white privilege, capitalism, sexism, transmisogyny, and cissexism.

 After the paper was out of the way, I just had panels to focus on where there's an element of safety in numbers.
-I moderated a panel which explored whether creating slash fanworks (fanworks featuring male/male pairings) could be said to be feminist.
-The panel looked at everything from the historical suppression of women's writing (fandom still being a largely female gendered space) to the question of whether writers have responsibility and whether fan writing is different to publishing original fiction in that regard.
-We talked about some of the problems of the prevalence of the white cis-male experience in slash, fandom's beautiful boys and the way in which fan communities which have historically challenged the mainstream can embrace the normative.
-I was lucky enough to have a number of fantastic panelists with lots of thoughts on these topics so my job was really to take questions from the floor and to steer the discussions on occasion.
+I moderated a panel which explored whether creating slash fanworks (fanworks featuring male/male pairings) could be said to be a feminist act.
+The panel looked at everything from the historical suppression of women's writing (fandom still being a largely female gendered space) to the question of whether writers of fanfic have the same responsibilities as those publishing original fiction.
+We talked about some of the problems with the prevalence of the white, cis experiences in slash fiction and discussed whether the old academic position of slash as a subversive act still holds true today.
+I was lucky enough to have a number of fantastic panelists with lots of thoughts on these topics so my job was really to take questions from the floor and to steer the discussion.

 It was a whirlwind of Hogwarts robes and too many extremely interesting papers and panels to go through each one in depth.
 Fandom doesn't always get things right but I'm consistently impressed by the way fans keep interrogating themselves, their spaces and the things we are fed through literature, film and television.